eazymation/jbds-via-html5/README.md

 ## Sirius Container build
 We have already built  the Sirius container image and stored it in dockerhub.
-It downlopaded and used the Obeo Designer 10 install.
+It downloaded and used the Obeo Designer 10 install.
 Also in that container we have added bundles to allow the user to easily use the  example family model.
-Note that to do this we created an eclipse update site, which is stored as the directory. https://github.com/neilmackenzie/jbds-via-html5/tree/master/resources/family_updatesite
+Note that to do this we created an eclipse update site, which is stored as the directory. https://github.com/neilmackenzie/jbds-via-html5/tree/master/resources/family_updatesite this update site is installed automatically before the user has access to the application.

 To create that update site we followed the instructions here: https://www.eclipse.org/forums/index.php/t/1076701/